mbersani/hugo-site/content/authors/admin/_index.md

 ---
 # Display name
-name: Formal Methods Teaching Committee
+name: Formal Methods Industry Committee

 # Username (this should match the folder name)
 authors: